CraftRigs

 PLE caching works best when your local storage is fast.
 If you're building a rig specifically for Gemma 3n (or Gemma 4 variants that inherit this architecture), an NVMe SSD with high sequential read speeds — think 7,000+ MB/s — meaningfully reduces the latency penalty from loading embedding layers off-disk.

-What's almost certain: the 24GB VRAM tier covers the flagship single-GPU model at Q4 quantization, just like it covered Gemma 3 27B Q4.
-That math hasn't changed in two generations and there's no sign it's about to.
+And the prediction that held: the 24GB VRAM tier covers the flagship single-GPU model at Q4 quantization, just like it covered Gemma 3 27B Q4.
+That math hasn't changed in three generations.

 The 24GB Tier: Why RTX 4090 and 3090 Still Win